bsahare10/FUEL-CMS-PHOTOGALLERY-MODULE/README.md

   4)    Add "gallerymanager" to the $config['modules_allowed'] in fuel/application/config/MY_fuel.php

-  5)    Create a "GalleryImages" folder in gallerymanager/assets/ and give rd permissions.
+  5)    Give read,write permissions to "GalleryImages" folder in located in gallerymanager/assets/.